The Forecast Report

 B. Choose an appropriate work area

-Choose a location where one will not be in the way while working and cause an accident or make a lot of clutter.
-It is also advised that the area chosen for carrying out the work should be well-illuminated and well-ventilated since some of the solvents may emit rather pungent smells.
+Choose a location where no one will distract you and cause an accident or create a lot of clutter.
+The area chosen for carrying out the work should also be well-illuminated and well-ventilated since some of the solvents may emit rather pungent smells.
 Make sure that the working area is clean at all times and has no possible dangers around.

 C. Put on protective gloves (If needed)

-When using the solvent or the natural remedy, there are instances when one should wear gloves in order to avoid skin reactions or contact with chemicals.
-Each product may come with different sets of instructions or safety precautions; refer to it and wear gloves as per the requirement.
+When using the solvent or the natural remedy, there are instances when one should wear gloves to avoid skin reactions or contact with chemicals.
+Each product may come with different instructions or safety precautions; refer to it and wear gloves as required.

 How to Get Tar off Shoes